Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 ### Main
+* `Redundancy/Failover` - multiple copies of service/db (if main fails, switch to standby/replica)
+* Thoughtworks `core values`: fast feedback, simplicity, clean code, repeatability (automation)
+* `Canary release` - make new features available to a limited selection of users (to reduce risk, gather metrics)
+* `Expand and contract` - implement breaking change in API by adding new element, wait for clients to migrate from old to new, remove old element
+* `Strangler fig` - bunch of small `Expand and contract`, aimed to replace an entire legacy system
+* `Cargo cult` - development characterized by rituals that serve no real purpose
+* `MVP` - minimum viable product
+* `Blue-green deployment` - two prod environments, release updates only one (if something goes wrong - you can easily rollback to another one)
+* `Opinionated system` - provides one easy way of doing things (way chosen based on opinion of system's authors)
+* `Deep modules` - individual unit of abstraction should do a lot of work, but with simple interface
+* `Infrastructure as code (IaC)` - managing IT infrastructure using configuration files (e.g. provisioning VMs in cloud)
+* `A/B testing` - testing a subject's response to variant A against variant B, and determining which of the two variants is more effective
+* `Chaos engineering` - causing failure of system components in production, in order to build resilient system:
+  * `Chaos Monkey` - shuts down random servers
+  * `Latency Monkey` - introduces communication delays
+* `Twelve factor app` - methodology for building SAAS
+    * `Codebase` - one codebase, many deployments (dev/stage/prod)
+    * `Dependencies` - all dependencies should be explicit
+    * `Config` - store config in the environment
+    * `Backing services` - treat them (e.g. DB, MQ, Cache) as attached resources (URL in config)
+    * `Build, release, run` - "must have" pipeline stages
+    * `Processes` - apps should be stateless, with state stored in backing service
+    * `Port binding` - services should make themselves available to other services by specified ports
+    * `Concurrency` - scale horizontally (by launching multiple instances of an app)
+    * `Disposability` - fast startup and shutdown
+    * `Dev/Prod parity` - keep environments as similar as possible
+    * `Logs` - write all logs to stdout (terminal)
+    * `Admin Processes` - any admin/maintenance tasks should be a part of the application
 * `Abstraction`:
     * Process of removing (hiding) details
     * Creation of abstract objects composed from common features/attributes of non-abstract objects